apache/causeway-site/content/core/services/scratchpad.md

 The Scratchpad service is a [request-scoped](../../applib-guide/domain-services/how-to-09-020-How-to-write-a-typical-domain-service.html) service to allow objects to exchange information even if they do not directly call each other.

+### API & Implementation

 The API of `Scratchpad` service is:

     @RequestScoped
     public class Scratchpad {
         public Object get(Object key) { ... }
         public void put(Object key, Object value) { ... }
         public void clear() { ... }
     }

-... as you can see, it is just a wrapper around a `java.util.Map`.
+... as you can see, just a wrapper around a `java.util.Map`.

+In fact, this is a concrete class:

+* `org.apache.isis.applib.services.scratchpad.Scratchpad`

+### Usage

 The most common use-case is for [Bulk](../../applib-guide/reference/recognized-annotations/Bulk.html) actions that [act upon multiple objects in a list](../../applib-guide/how-tos/how-to-01-065-How-to-add-an-action-to-be-called-on-every-object-in-a-list.html).
 The (same) `Scratchpad` service is injected into each of these objects, and they can use pass information.